Access Keys:

 We work hard to save energy.
 June is our Low Energy Month!
 We remember to turn off our lights and electrical appliances when we're leaving the room, and we turn off our taps to save water.

 We teach the children that walking, scooting or cycling are the best ways to travel because not only do they keep us healthy but they also help keep our air free from fumes.
 We want to combat Climate Change and help prevent global warming.
-We created a Climate Action Pledge, on display in our PE hall, which shows a small change each class will make to help keep our planet safe and healthy.
+We created a Climate Action Pledge, which shows a small change each class will make to help keep our planet safe and healthy.
 We promote WOW (Walk On Wednesdays), which means that every Wednesday we will all make an extra effort to walk (or cycle or scoot) to school.

 The children regularly plant seeds, bulbs and trees on our school grounds and in our wider community to support biodiversity.
 We plant wildflowers to attract butterflies, bees and other pollinators.

-We learn about where our food comes from, the Bord Bia quality mark, and fairtrade.
+We learn about where our food comes from, the Bord Bia quality mark, and Fairtrade.
 We took part in the One Million Trees planting campaign and the Leave No Trace anti-litter workshops.
 Craig Benton is supporting us in reducing our waste and improving our composting initiatives.
-We have learned that we have many connections with different countries around the world, from our own familial origins to where our food and clothes come from.
-We are all connected!

 Importantly, we no longer receive single-use plastic bottles of water as part of our school lunches.
 We use reusable flasks instead.
-This has helped us dramatically reduce the plastic waste in our school.
+We have switched our big lunches to fully compostable hot lunches also.
+This has helped us dramatically reduce the plastic waste in our school, which was a target of our action plan.

 We hope you will all join us in taking care of our beautiful planet! 🌍💚